Strange Tales and Modern Legends

 . . . . . . . . . . . . . . . . . . . . .

-An Unfound Door is a Gothic mystery set in a decaying castle.
+An Unfound Door is a gothic mystery set in a decaying castle.
 Agnes, the princess of Faloren, hopes to save her crumbling kingdom by unlocking the secrets of long-lost relic, but she must conceal it from Fhiad, a mysterious emissary with sinister motives.
 As their paths cross in twisting corridors and hidden passages, Agnes and Fhiad realize that they must descend into the shadows of the past together if they hope to bring light to the future.

 This story summary needs some work, but I’ll keep editing it as I write.

-The closing image, which will mirror the opening image, will be Agnes and the now-human demon sitting in the shade of a lone tree as they watch the sun rise.
+The closing image, which will mirror the opening image, will be Agnes and the now-human demon sitting in the shade of a lone tree as they watch the sun set.
 In both cases, Agnes will be leaving the scene of a battle with the demon to return to civilization.
 What Agnes considers to be “civilization” will have changed, as will her understanding of herself and her relation to the magic she’s trying to harness.
 And obviously she and the demon will have kissed.

 Agnes is going to start wearing a series of masks once the story gets going, so I think it’s useful for the reader to see her true face at the beginning.
-As corny as this sounds, the way that Agnes needs to change over the course of the story is to learn to follow her heart, by which I mean she needs to recognize her own face underneath the masks she wears.
+As corny as this sounds, the way that Agnes needs to change over the course of the story is to learn to follow her heart, by which I mean she needs to recognize her own face underneath her masks.
 Also, I want to use the story to explore the beauty of decay, and I’d like to use Agnes to make an argument that some kingdoms should be allowed to crumble.

 Eight Quick Editing Hacks